MikeCheek/edgecraft-ai/QUICKSTART.md

 ## Next Steps

 1. Train your first model
-2. Evaluate on your target board
+2. Review the real accuracy/size comparison in Optimization
-3. Optimize for deployment
+3. Evaluate compatibility on your target board
-4. Export as C-array
+4. Export the ready-to-flash Arduino project (or just the C-array)
 5. Integrate into your microcontroller project

 ## Support & Documentation